 Enjoyed by people of all ages for walking, jogging, hiking, bicycling, birdwatching, and even cross-country skiing when conditions are right, the 42-mile Butler-Freeport Community Trail passes through beautiful forestland, by bucolic farms, and along the scenic Buffalo and Little Buffalo Creeks.
 The trail’s surface has 15 miles of level, crushed limestone that promises a smooth ride, with an additional five miles of unfinished trail – perfect for mountain biking.

 Elk, Forest, McKean, and Warren Counties

-The Allegheny National Forest’s hundreds of miles of graveled roads are open for cyclists to enjoy.
+The Allegheny National Forest’s hundreds of miles of graveled roads are open for cyclists to enjoy, with nearly 200 miles of trails perfect for mountain biking.
 With scenic vistas, tall trees, and an abundance of wildlife, the multi-use trails are popular with riders of all skill levels.
 The 3.8-mile Blaisdell-Emery Trail is a relatively easy ride with an improved stone surface and built on an abandoned railroad grade that follows the main branch of the Tunungwant Creek.
 The trail passes the derrick of a wooden oil drilling rig and has a path leading to the historic Penn-Brad Oil Museum.